AbstractBorderStudio/CI2024_lab2/README.md

 ### 1.4.4.
 EA approach: conclusions

+In comparison with the [Greedy NN](#13-solution-1-greedy-nearest-neighbor-nn-approach), the new EA approach surely gets results much closer to the optimal.

+During my researches I tryied different alternatives:
+- implement a `modern approch` (check the [tsp](tsp.ipynb) file) of the genetic operators;
+- an `instert mutation`;
+- a `generational approach`.

+In every case I always got worse reults, compared to the [current algorithm](#141-ea-approach-method).

+To conclude, I would like to highlight that this algorithm can be impreved extensively and needs more fine-tuning to get even better results.
+In the future, I'd like to expand the code by adding alternative approches like new mutation or xover types, or even comparing the hyper-modern approach with the modern and classical one.

 # 2. Credits

 - Thanks to [Martina Plumari (s317612)](https://github.com/MartinaPlumari) who:
-  - helped me understand how `invert-over mutation` works and how to easily implement it;
+  - helped me understand how `invert-over crossover` works and how to easily implement it;
   - discussed with me possible solutions with `pros` and `cons`.
 - Professor's `lectures` and `solutions`
   - Was a good start for understanding the basics, expecially for the lectures about EA and the labs where professor implemented the `set-covering with EA approach` and the `tsp greedy solution`.